WJTB-Radio/Tulip/README.md

 #### poster

-Path to poster on website.
+Path to a poster on a website.

 #### day